 Federal laws and regulations control the taking and importing into the U.S. of certain biological specimens, alive or dead.
 Other countries have rules for crossing their borders with some materials.
-Responsibility for knowing these regulations, complying with restrictions, and obtaining clearances rests with the grantee.
-Keep your ASC science support POC informed by sending copies of relevant correspondence, actions, and permits granted.
+The grantee is responsible for knowing these regulations, complying with restrictions and obtaining the required clearances.
+Keep your ASC science support POC informed by sending copies of relevant correspondence, actions and permits granted.
 The NSF representative in Antarctica cannot provide clearances from the field.
 It is your responsibility to obtain the necessary permits in a timely fashion.